 - What if my child listens to a book on CD?
-Can I add that to the reading log?
+Can I count that?

 Sure, as long as your child has listened to the entire story.

-- My child “reads” books to him/herself.
-Should I count those?
+- My child “reads” independently books aloud.
+Can I count those?

 If your child is only pretending to read, you should not count it.
-If your child has memorized a book you read together frequently and can read it to him/herself, then go ahead and count it.
+If your child has memorized a book you read together frequently and can read independently, then go ahead and count it.

-- 1000 Books Before Kindergarten program information and reading log
+- 1,000 Books Before Kindergarten reading log – English – b&w

 - Children’s events at Mesa County Libraries